CHECK OUT OUR NEWEST PROGRAMS!

 FOR TEACHERS, LIBRARIANS, AND SCHOOLS

 Participating schools across the DC area include qualifying public and charter schools, as well as institutions that support students with specific educational needs.
 We also reach students through after-school programs and other venues serving families in need.
-We work with schools where at least 50% of the students qualify for free and reduced meals.
+We work with Title 1 schools, or schools where at least 50% of the students qualify for free and reduced meals.

 Interested in having An Open Book visit your school?
 We look forward to partnering with you!
 Use our School Interest Form to reach out.